blaketeres/csc521/Assignment1/README.md

     python3 teresInterpreter.py

 and it will do all the work for you.
 However, this has only been tested on my system, and results may be different depending on the system.
+If you would like to bypass this,

 You can also type: